 —The New York Times Book Review, Editor’s Choice

 Obreht’s work has been anthologized in The Best American Short Stories and The Best American Non-Required Reading, and has appeared in The New Yorker, Harper’s, The Atlantic, Vogue, Esquire, and Zoetrope: All-Story, among many others.
 In addition to a 2016 fellowship from the National Endowment of the Arts, Obreht received the Rona Jaffe fellowship from the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
 She was a National Book Foundation 5 Under 35 honoree, and was named by The New Yorker as one of the twenty best American fiction writers under forty.
-She lives with her husband in New York, where she teaches at Hunter College.
+She serves as the Endowed Chair of Creative Writing at Texas State University.here.